-An art museum is a place people visit to observe work that others have created.
-Creativity can be expressed through paintings, drawings, sculptures, textiles, and photographs.

-Choose one work of art from the virtual display at the North Carolina Museum of Art: https://learn.ncartmuseum.org/artwork/
+An art museum is a place people visit to see work that others have created.
+Paintings, drawings, sculpture, textiles, and photographs are all ways to show creativity.
+Pick one work of art from the virtual display at the North Carolina Museum of Art: https://learn.ncartmuseum.org/artwork/